 Level/Type IIIA Body Armor

-According to the National Institute of Justice (NIJ), Level/Type IIIA body armor is designed to defeat a .357 Sig FMJ Flat Nose (FN) weighing less than 8.1 grams or 125 grain.
+According to the NIJ, Level/Type IIIA body armor defeats a .357 Sig FMJ Flat Nose (FN) weighing less than 8.1 grams or 125 grain.

 The muzzle velocity must be under 1,470 ft/per second at this weight for a Level IIIA to stop the bullet.